brain-modelling-group/neural-flows/README.md

 ## Brief Description
 This is `neural-flows`, a library to estimate wave velocities and singularities in 3D+t in neuroimaging data.
 The figure below gives you an idea of a typical workflow you can run with this toolbox:
-Each link of the path is a component of the `core-module` namely:
+Each link of the path is a component of the `core/` namely:
 + data interpolation,
 + flow estimation,
 + singularity detection and classification, and
 + streamline tracing.

-The toolbox has a number of ancillary modules, including `examples` with  exemplary scripts to execute a full or partial workflow; `external`, which contains code implemented by others, the most prominent being C-NEM invoked by so-called meshless methods, and the Hungarian method used track singularities; and finally, `utils` which gathers small standalone functions that support the main modules.
+The toolbox has a number of ancillary modules, including:

++ `examples/` with exemplary scripts to execute a full or partial workflow;
++ `external/`, which contains code implemented by others, the most prominent being C-NEM invoked by so-called meshless methods, and the Hungarian method  used track singularities; and finally,
++  `utils/` which gathers small standalone functions that support the main modules.